vieux/docker/docs/man/docker-run.1.md

 **-t**, **-tty**=*true*|*false*
-   When set to true Docker can allocate a pseudo-tty and attach to the standard input of any container.
+   When set to true, Docker can allocate a pseudo-tty and attach to the standard input of any container.
 This can be used, for example, to run a throwaway interactive shell.
 The default is value is false.